- The open enrollment period for 2022 coverage will run from November 1, 2021 through January 15, 2022.

 And United and Humana both left the Alabama exchange at the end of 2016.
 The Alabama Department of Insurance confirmed that both carriers’ exits applied to the entire individual market in the state, so individual market United and Humana plans were not available on or off-exchange in Alabama as of 2017.

 So enrollees with United or Humana coverage in 2016 had to switch to BCBSAL plans for 2017 if they wanted to remain insured.
 For perspective, Humana had 15,226 individual market members in Alabama in 2016, including both on and off-exchange.
 UnitedHealthcare expanded to offer coverage in all 67 counties in Alabama starting in 2015, and their total exchange enrollment in the state was 20,488 in 2015.
-That was about 12 percent of the total in 2015, up from just 5 percent in 2014.
+That was about 12% of the total in 2015, up from just 5% in 2014.

-Although BCBSAL was the state’s lone exchange insurer in 2018, Bright Health joined in the Birmingham area in 2018 and continues to offer coverage there in 2020.
+Although BCBSAL was the state’s lone exchange insurer in 2018, Bright Health joined in the Birmingham area in 2018 and has continued to offer coverage there.
+And for 2022, UnitedHealthcare is returning to Alabama’s exchange, bringing the total number of insurers to three.

 - 2014: 97,870 people enrolled